kda5337/lecture_note_6/README.md

-## Open Sourse Lecture Week 6 HomeWork
+## Open Source Lecture Week 6 HomeWork

 Introduction: This document is a lecture note about Shell command and Git program.
 Please skip this file if this is not your interest.